 The first premium service to watch anime is Netflix.
 If you already have a Netflix account, you can browse the small range of anime from Netflix.

-I would not get a Netflix subscription just yet, but if you already have the subscription, go to the app and type anime.
+I would not get a Netflix subscription just yet but go to the app and type anime if you already have the subscription.

 Amazon Prime Video

 Total titles: Over 2000 (according to the official page)